 This week on The Gottman Relationship Blog, we’ve been tackling the subject of money.
-As promised in Wednesday’s post, today we will share creative approaches to fight the destructive effects of financial stress on your relationships and help you to strengthen bonds with those you love!
+As promised, today we will share creative approaches to fight the destructive effects of financial stress on your relationships and help you to strengthen bonds with those you love!

 Money is a hot topic.
 We care about money because we long for security, stability, and safety.
 But we also know that money alone doesn’t guarantee any of these things – you may have heard the saying, “Some people are so poor that all they have is money!”

 It’s definitely possible to be fiscally well-off and also miserable, unstable, and insecure.
 So, what’s the answer?